 OPENCV_EXTRA_MODULES_PATH : C:/Users/Aleksandr/Documents/Sources/opencv_contrib-4.7.0/opencv_contrib-4.7.0/modules

-Press Configure button again.
+Press the Configure button again.

 Now we can configure CUDA module variables: